Facebook Data

 E-Commerce

-If you’re interested in leveraging Facebook data for your own business, you have a number of options for collecting data from Facebook - whether you gather data manually or decide to scrape Facebook data automatically, we’ll walk through the major concerns you may want to consider.
+If you’re interested in leveraging Facebook data for your own business, you have a number of options for collecting data from Facebook - whether you gather data manually or decide to automate Facebook data collection, we’ll walk through the major concerns you may want to consider.

-But if scraping Facebook is illegal, then how are there so many Facebook scrapers on the market today?
-To clarify, if you directly scrape Facebook data on your own (e.g. via your own code) then you are simply violating the Facebook terms and nothing is technically illegal - Facebook could just ban you.
+But if data scraping Facebook pages is illegal, then how are there so many Facebook scrapers on the market today (e.g. Facebook phone number scrapers)?
+To clarify, if you automatically collect Facebook data on your own (e.g. via your own code) then you are simply violating the Facebook Terms and nothing is technically illegal - Facebook could just ban you.

 However, the moment you involve a third party, such as a proxy provider or Facebook scraping service, then that 3rd party is guilty of Tortious Interference with Contract and Facebook as the legal basis to sue these scrapers.
 And they have, filing many lawsuits against scraping for hire & similar tools that ultimately shut down many operations and explain why so many new ones pop up every year.